allefant/scramble/readme.md

 For example, if you have a file main.py, then you could run:

-<tt>scramble.py -i src/main.py -c build/c/main.c -h build/h/main.h -n **main**</tt>
+<tt>scramble.py -i src/main.py -c build/c/main.c -h build/h/main.h -n main</tt>

-And if your src/main.c would look like to the left, the resulting files would look like to the right (The red color indicates what the -n options does):
+And if your src/main.c would look like to the left, the resulting files would look like to the right:

 <table>